rubencaro/bolt/README.md

     gem 'bolt', :git => 'git@github.com:epdp/bolt.git'
     gem 'stones', :git => 'git@github.com:epdp/stones.git'

-Fix your tags when your app is stable.
+Be careful with your `stones` version.
+It should match Bolt's needs.
+Freeze your tags when your app is stable.

 After `bundle install` you should run `bolt_setup` from your app's folder.
 That will create a wrapper of the `bolt_watchdog` for that version of Bolt and for